quicwg/base-drafts/draft-ietf-quic-transport.md

 Reason Phrase:

 : Additional diagnostic information for the closure.
-This can be zero length if the sender chooses not to give details beyond the Error Code.
+This can be zero length if the sender chooses not to give details beyond the Error Code value.
 This SHOULD be a UTF-8 encoded string {{!RFC3629}}, though the frame does not carry information, such as language tags, that would aid comprehension by any entity other than the one that created the text.